Easter holidays in Italy 2024 is coming and you don't know where to go? Here are 10 ideas for a long, relaxing weekend in Italy.

 A little outside the center is the imposing Rocca Costanza, with its massive round towers and moat.
 Today it hosts exhibitions and cultural events.

 One of the most iconic symbols of Pesaro is the Sfera Grande, a famous contemporary artwork by the sculptor Pomodoro.
 It's located in Piazzale della Libertà, where you can also see another monument, of a completely different kind: villino Ruggeri.
 This elegant building is one of the most important examples of Art Nouveau in Italy.

 9. Mantua, between art and history

-A UNESCO World Heritage Site since 2008, the Lombard city of Mantua was the homeland of the poet Virgil and later, in the Renaissance, of the powerful Gonzaga family who made it rich, powerful and beautiful.
+Mantua UNESCO World Heritage Site since 2008, the Lombard city was the birthplace of the poet Virgil and later, in the Renaissance, of the powerful Gonzaga family who made it rich, powerful and splendid.

 8. Mini tour in Umbria